wilburk/stat199_final_project/project.md

 non-linear, the results for the random forest and decision tree algorithms would be similarly affected.
 In conclusion, of the three methods we used, the random forest algorithm was most accurate in predicting star rating.
-However, the low R-squared values for all of the models suggests that our data is non-linear, thus prompting the failure of our methods.
+At first, we believed that our low R-squared value for the linear regression model was because our data was non-linear.
+However, both the random forest and decision tree algorithms are further optimized for non-linear data, and they also returned low R-squared values.
+This ultimately suggests that our research question can’t be answered with this dataset, and that in future project explorations, we should investigate different kinds of questions.

 The primary difficulty we encountered in this project was preparing our rough data into a dataset we could use for analysis.
 For several